-This lab, along with your TA, will help you navigate through applying selection statements in C. Once again we will take a modular approach to designing solutions to the problems below.
-As part of the lab you will need to decide which C selection structure is best suited for a particular problem.
+This lab, along with your TA, will help you navigate through applying selection statements in C. Once again, we will take a modular approach to designing solutions to the problems below.
+As part of the lab, you will need to decide which C selection structure is best suited for a particular problem.
 You will use "if" statements.

 Labs are held in a "closed" environment such that you may ask your TA questions.
 Please use your TAs knowledge to your advantage.
 You are required to move at the pace set forth by your TA.
+You are required to work in teams of 2-4 students.
 Please help other students in need when you are finished with a task.
-You may work in pairs if you wish.
-However, I encourage you to compose your own solution to each problem.
 Have a great time!
 Labs are a vital part to your education in CptS 121 so work diligently.